2ndSightLab/ai-tracker/mistake-tracker.md

 # 2026-08-18

-I went to enable some other models in Amazon Bedrock.
+I went to request access to some other models in Amazon Bedrock.

 Wat?
 Why would I want to use this?